Amanda Vale: Storylines

 Two months later, Amanda returns to Summer Bay, moving into a large mansion.
 Her mother, Kitty, arrives, claiming that she is unwell.
 Local teenager Belle Taylor (Jessica Tovey) is searching for her biological mother and finds herself at odds with Amanda.
 Belle is revealed to be Amanda's daughter.
 After learning that Kitty had Belle adopted out and led Amanda to think she had miscarried, Amanda orders her to leave.
 Amanda and Belle have a shaky start but when Belle is feared dead in a helicopter crash with several others, Amanda funds the search, even putting her house up as collateral.
 When the search appears to be futile, Amanda feels a pain in her leg and is convinced Belle is still alive and soon, Belle and the others are found.
 Amanda then makes an effort to get to know Belle.
 Irene Roberts (Lynne McGranger), Belle's guardian agrees for Amanda to see her at a set time but when Amanda is delayed, Belle is disappointed.
 Amanda begins buying Belle expensive gifts to try and smooth things over.
 After falling out with Irene, Belle then moves in with Amanda.
 When Peter's son, Drew Curtis (Bobby Morley) starts dating Belle, there is an attraction between him and Amanda.
 They begin an affair and Belle finds out and is heartbroken and returns to live with Irene.
 Drew tells Amanda he wants to be with her but she rejects him.
 Amanda then begins a relationship with Peter, much to the disgust of Drew.

-Amanda's sister, Kelli (Alexa Ashton) reappears in Amanda's life and she reconects with her but unknown to Amanda, Kelli is working on a revenge scheme to pay Amanda back for a car crash when they were younger, which left Kelli injured.
+Amanda's sister, Kelli (Alexa Ashton), reappears in Amanda's life and she reconnects with her, but unknown to Amanda, Kelli is working on a revenge scheme to pay Amanda back for a car crash when they were younger, which left Kelli injured.
 Kelli then works with her boyfriend Ethan Black to make Amanda's life a misery.
 Kelli stages it so Amanda looks like she slept with Ethan and obtains photographic evidence.
 Ethan blackmails Amanda and after she tries to flee, an incident similar to the situation with Leo occurs where Ethan falls from her car and appears to be dead.
 Amanda wants to confess but Kelli talks her out of it.